isabella232/journeys.en/help/journeys-home.md

     </a>
     </div>
     <p>
-    <em>Fond out the various tools that you can use to troubleshoot your journeys.</em>
+    <em>Find out the various tools that you can use to troubleshoot your journeys.</em>
     <p>
   </td>
 </tr>
 </table>

 ## Additional Resources